deepgram-devs/DGverse/README.md

 and finally attach the `CameraControllerVR.cs` script to the "XR Rig" object as a component.
 This is essentially removing the keyboard movement controls and replacing them with movement controls which use the left joystick of the VR device.
 The mouse looking controls aren't needed in VR as the "XRRig" object somehow uses the VR headset for tracking where you are looking.

+Now, edit the `MicrophoneInstance.cs` script and look for the comments which say "CHANGE FOR 3D/VR" - these comments should tell you what lines need to be changed.
+Also, modify the MicrophoneObject and add "Right Hand" to the "Right Hand Source".

 Finally, go back to `File -> Build Settings`, click "Build", and give a name to the APK file you are about to build.
 You may get some (two?) warnings/notifications to upgrade the Android SDK - click "Update Android SDK" in all (both?) cases: